COST GUIDES

 Heat pump vs air conditioner cost comparisons

-If you’re looking for a trusted tradesperson to install your heat pump or AC unit, enter your postcode to find recommended installers on Checkatrade.
+Looking for a trusted tradesperson to install your heat pump or AC unit?
+Enter your postcode to find installers on Checkatrade who work locally to you.

 Is a heat pump more expensive than an air conditioner?

-• On the other hand, air conditioners have lower upfront costs but can result in higher running expenses and the need for a separate heating system
+On the other hand, air conditioners have lower upfront costs but can result in higher running expenses - in part due to the need for a separate heating system

 Heat pump cost estimates